MattMcManis/Axiom/README.md

 #### YouTube Download
 `youtube-dl.exe` is included in `Axiom.FFmpeg.7z`.

-`Axiom` will auto-detect it in its included folder, or you can specify a custom path in the Axiom Settings Tab.
+`Axiom` will auto-detect it in its included folder.
+You can also add it to Windows Environment Variables or specify a path in the Axiom Settings Tab.
-Note: `youtube-dl` may not work correctly if located in `C:\Program Files\` due to Administrator Privileges.

 1. Paste a YouTube URL into the Input TextBox
-2. To Download the file without Converting, select Preset: YouTube-DL → Video or Music, Press Convert
+2. Download the file:
+    - Select Preset: YouTube-DL → Video or Music, Press Convert
-3. To Download and Convert, select any Presets or Settings you need and Press Convert
+3. Download and Convert:
+    - Select any Presets or Settings you need and Press Convert
-4. To Generate a Batch Script without Downloading, select any Settings you need and Press Script
+4. Generate a Script without Downloading:
+    - Select any Settings you need and Press Script

 &nbsp;